 2. Responsibilities of the Contractor.

 1) The Contractor shall be responsible for placing and maintaining proper barricades, warning signs, and other traffic control devices on the project, and the Contractor shall take every reasonable precaution to prevent traffic from interfering with the work and to prevent the work from interfering with the traffic; and shall take every reasonable precaution to provide for safety of the general public traveling to, through, within, along, and across the project.
 Where the road is closed for construction, the Contractor shall take every reasonable precaution to protect the work and equipment and to provide for safety of the public.
 When traffic is to be maintained through the construction, the Contractor shall erect and maintain all signs; furnish, erect, and maintain all other traffic control devices and other safeguards; provide all flaggers necessary to protect the traveling public.
 Payment for this work will be in accordance with Article 2528.05.

 2) The Contractor shall furnish, erect, and maintain ROAD WORK AHEAD and END ROAD WORK signs at the mainline limits of individual work areas on highway construction or contract maintenance projects where traffic is maintained through a traffic control zone.
 The ROAD WORK AHEAD sign shall be placed to identify where traffic enters a traffic control zone.
-The END ROAD WORK sign shall be placed to identify where traffic leaves a traffic control zone and be located at least 500 feet (150 m) beyond the work area.
+The END ROAD WORK sign shall be placed to identify where traffic leaves a traffic control zone and be located at least 500 feet beyond the work area.
 Should more than one contractor be working on the project, the Engineer will assign the responsibility for these signs.

 b.
 Intersecting Local Public Roads.

 1) When a road closed for construction intersects other local public roads within a project, the Contractor shall erect and maintain barricades and warning signs in accordance with the contract documents.
 Payment for this work will be in accordance with Article 2528.05.

-2) The responsibility described in the previous paragraph is intended to be in addition to actions of the Department described in Paragraph A, 1, b.
+2) The responsibility described in the previous paragraph is intended to be in addition to actions of the Department described in Article 1107.09, A, 1, b.

 c.
 Entrance from Local Public Roads.